-Using InfiniBand and OpenFabrics Interconnect Drivers with CLE Systems [12]
+OpenFabrics Interconnect Drivers for CLE Systems [11]

 InfiniBand (IB) and OpenFabrics remote direct memory access (RDMA) is supported on service nodes for Cray systems running the Cray Linux Environment (CLE) operating system.

 No separate installation is required.
 The kernel-space libraries and drivers are built against Cray's kernel.
 OFED and InfiniBand RPMs are included in the CLE release and installed by default.
 However, OFED will not run on your Cray system until you configure the I/O nodes to use IB.